By Cameron Hewitt

 The breakup began in the late 1980s, with squabbles in the autonomous province of Kosovo between the Serb minority and the ethnic-Albanian majority.
 Remember that the Serbs consider Kosovo the cradle of their civilization — the medieval homeland of their most important monasteries and historic sites.
-Most significantly, it was the location of the Battle of Kosovo Polje (“Field of Blackbirds”), an epic 14th-century battle that formed the foundation of Serbian cultural identity...even though the Serbs lost to the Ottoman invaders (sort of the Serbian Alamo).
-One Serb told me, “Kosovo is the Mecca and Medina of the Serb people.”
-But by the 1980s, 9 of every 10 Kosovans were Albanian, and the few Serbs still living there felt oppressed and abused by Albanian leadership.
-To many Serbs, this was the most pressing of the many ways in which they perceived that they'd been victimized by their neighbors for centuries.
+Most significantly, it was the location of the Battle of Kosovo Polje ("Field of Blackbirds"), an epic 14th-century battle that formed the foundation of Serbian cultural identity…even though the Serbs lost to the Ottoman invaders (sort of the Serb Alamo).
+One Serb told me, "Kosovo is the Mecca and Medina of the Serb people."
+But by the 1980s, 9 of every 10 Kosovans were Albanian, and the few Serbs still living there felt oppressed and abused by the Albanian leadership.
+To many Serbs, this was the most offensive of the many ways in which they felt they'd been victimized by their neighbors for centuries.

 Serbian politician Slobodan Milošević saw how the conflict could be used to Serbia's (and his own) advantage.
-In April of 1987, Milošević delivered a rabble-rousing speech to aggrieved Serbs in Kosovo, pledging that Serbia would come to the aid of its brothers (famously asserting, “No one has the right to beat you”).
+In April 1987, Milošević delivered a rabble-rousing speech to aggrieved Serbs in Kosovo, pledging that Serbia would come to the aid of its brothers (famously asserting, "No one has the right to beat you").
 He returned two years later for the 600th anniversary of the Battle of Kosovo Polje, arriving by helicopter to evoke old prophecies of a winged savior coming to unite the Serb people.
-Once there, he delivered another inflammatory speech (“Six centuries later, now, we are being again engaged in battles....They are not armed battles, although such things cannot be excluded yet”).
+Once there, he delivered another inflammatory speech. ("Six centuries later, now, we are being again engaged in battles…they are not armed battles, although such things cannot be excluded yet.")
 With these visits, Milošević upset the delicate balance that Tito had so carefully sought, while setting the stage for his own rise to the Serbian presidency.

 When Milošević-led Serbia annexed Kosovo soon after, other republics (especially Slovenia and Croatia) were concerned.
-The Croats and Slovenes had always had reservations about Yugoslav unity, and with the sea change indicated by Milošević's rhetoric, they decided it was time to secede.
+The Croats and Slovenes had always had reservations about Yugoslav unity, and with the sea change signaled by Milošević's rhetoric, they decided it was time to secede.
 Some of the leaders — most notably Milan Kučan of Slovenia — tried to avoid warfare by suggesting a plan for a loosely united Yugoslavia, based on the Swiss model of independent yet confederated cantons.
 But other parties, who wanted complete autonomy, refused.
 Over the next decade, Yugoslavia broke apart, with much bloodshed.

 The Slovene Secession